Promoting British Values

 Core and foundation curriculum further supports this.
 EB in highlighting the rules of the Church and different religious traditions.
 In History, we teach about the development of the Rule of Law in English Law, a legal system created inspired by Christian values and becoming a major influence across the world.
 We then look at how law develops to meet the needs of an evolving society and world.
 In Science, we explore the laws that govern this discipline and its application in scientific study.
 In PE, students are taught the rules of sports and their vital role in the world of sport.
 We have a clear ‘Tanfield Way’, which is at the heart of our community and are the ‘foundations’ for teaching and learning within school.

 Part of our school ethos is growth.
 We strive to prepare students to enter the world as independent, confident citizens that have a life-long passion for learning and making informed choices throughout their lives.
 Students are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice and support about how to exercise these safely in PSHECC lessons and during tutor time as well as through assemblies, for example through our teaching of E-safety in Computing lessons.
 Tanfield School sets high expectations and promotes strong aspirations from all students encouraging them to strive for nothing short of optimum success.
 The role of Individual Liberty is clear and we encourage students to be independent and responsible in their learning and actions.
 We follow a restorative system with our Behaviour for Learning Policy, providing students with opportunities for reflection as they take responsibility.
 We are an inclusive society that shows mutual respect for all.
+Opportunities to discuss viewpoints are encouraged whilst ensuring students are respectful to others.
+At the same time, students are reminded of an expectation of respect for all others.
+For example, through various forms of mathematical issues, freedom of speech is discussed.

 At Tanfield School we have a strong commitment to equality in the everyday life of the school and our mission as a school is that of an inclusive school.
 This value is enshrined in all relevant school policies, for example, the behaviour code and in the respect adults and students are expected to show each other in school.
 Students, staff and parents are listened to and their views valued through our use of Student Voice and parent feedback forms.
 We also take very seriously any instance of discrimination on grounds of race, gender or sexuality.
 Such rare incidents are recorded and an explanation is given of how they were dealt with is given.
 Student are aware of different types of discrimination and impacts.
 We have an effective anti-bullying policy.
 Holocaust Memorial Week provides themed assemblies that explores the causes, methods and legacy of discrimination.
 Students attend the annual Holocaust Memorial Day service at Durham Cathedral, where they take part in workshops around discrimination historical and current.
 They listen to a Holocaust survivor testimony as a powerful reminder of the values of a democratic society.